Xetibo/ReSet-Doc/sections/literature.typ

 applicable for ReSet, as they are the most prominent in the Linux sphere and are directly meant to be used with GTK4, a potential user interface toolkit for ReSet.
-While Reset does not intend to belong into the gnome circle, for which rather strict adherence to these guidelines are needed, ReSet will still use best practices that are employed by these guidelines.
+While Reset does not intend to belong into the gnome circle, for which rather strict adherence to these guidelines is needed, ReSet will still use best practices that are employed by these guidelines.

 These best practices can also be seen in the renowned book by Steve Krug, "Don't Make Me Think". @krug In said work the author defined rules to follow when